guillerglez88/csharp-multimethod/README.md

 DefDefault: (impl: (dispatchingVal: D, arg: T) -> W) -> Multi
 ```

-Provide a default implementation for handling argument when no accurrate implementation is found for the specific `dispatchingVal`.
+Provide a default implementation for handling argument when no accurate implementation is found for the specific `dispatchingVal`.

 ```
 Invoke: (arg: T) -> W